Analytical, compassionate and curious.

 Entry into an accredited training program in medical laboratory sciences is dependent on a high school diploma, with an emphasis on biology, computer science, chemistry and math.

-Students pursue post-secondary studies in medical laboratory science - usually a two or three year accredited training program at the community college or university level.
+MLT students pursue post-secondary studies in medical laboratory science, usually three to four years, at an EQual™ accredited Canadian training program in a community college or university.

 Professional certification by the Canadian Society for Medical Laboratory Science (CSMLS)